 If not treated, permanently damaged veins can never be healed.
 Poor circulation can lead to brain problems, heart problems, stroke, kidney disease, and cyanosis of the limbs due to a lack of adequate oxygen supply.
 With cyanosis, limbs may feel numb and tingly and turn blue or black due to lack of circulation.

 Those who share needles are at risk of contracting HIV, Hepatitis B and C, Tuberculosis, and multitudes of other blood-borne bacterial, fungal and viral infectious agents.
-The chances of catching a disease from a single needle stick are usually very low.
+The chances of catching a disease from a single needle stick are usually meager.
 But for hepatitis B, the odds can be as high as nearly 1 in 3 if the person hasn’t been vaccinated for it.

 Hepatitis B (HBV) and hepatitis C (HCV) are the most common viral hepatitis infections transmitted through the sometimes risky behaviors by people who use drugs—particularly among people who inject drugs.
 (NIH)